Dallin Watene-Zelezniak: 2017

 On 3 April 2017, Watene-Zelezniak extended his contract with the Panthers to the end of the 2020 season.
 On 5 May 2017, Watene-Zelezniak played for New Zealand against Australia in the 2017 Anzac Test, playing on the wing in the 30–12 loss at Canberra Stadium.
 On 22 July 2017, Watene-Zelezniak was involved in an ugly incident at a junior rugby league match.
 The Kiwi international who was volunteering as a touch judge between his junior club the St Clair Comets and the St Mary Saints was abused by an official from St Mary's after he put his flag up to signify a St Mary’s player had stepped into touch, the altercation would become physical, with the official putting his hands around the Panthers star’s neck and wrestling with him.
 "It was very ugly and parents and officials had to take the kids across the field before a few people eventually broke it up," an eyewitness explained.
-The official was later copped with a lifetime banned from Junior Rugby League.
+The official was later copped with a lifetime ban from Junior Rugby League.
 Watene-Zelezniak finished the 2017 NRL season with him playing in 24 matches and scoring 9 tries for the Panthers.
 On 5 October 2017, Watene-Zelezniak was named in the 24-man New Zealand Kiwis squad for the 2017 Rugby League World Cup.
 On 11 November 2017, in the Kiwis entertaining clash against Tonga, Watene-Zelezniak scored his first try for the Kiwis in the shock 28–22 loss at Waikato Stadium.
 Watene-Zelezniak played in 3 matches and scored 1 try for the Kiwis in their disappointing World Cup campaign.